Hire a DevOps Engineer

 • Monitoring and hardening system security.
 If your system was hacked, they are the first to spot the vulnerability and fix it immediately.
 They also implement disaster recovery and business continuity strategies to ensure systems remain available in case of disruption.

-• Working with software developers, system administrators, and other IT specialists to keep all the development stages in sync.
+• Working with software developers, system administrators, an

 DevOps Engineer Principal Tasks and Responsibilities

-The day-to-day tasks of DevOps engineers depend on the industry, specific projects, and the approaches used within the company.
+The day-to-day tasks of DevOps engineers depend on the industry and the approaches used within the company.

 However, several key tasks are commonly associated with the role of DevOps.